sclayton33/data-science-practice/README.md

 - FastaiDL1Practice_IMDB.ipynb - A sentiment analysis NLP model based on up to 100,000 IMDB movie reviews.
 - FastaiDL1Practice_Tabular.ipynb - Brief example of importing and training on tabular data.
 - FastaiDL1Practice_CollabFiltering.ipynb - Collaborative filtering using the MovieLens 100k dataset.
+- FastaiDL1Practice_MNIST_SGD.ipynb - Applying SGD and some other optimizations to the MNIST handwritten digit dataset.